 Which is usually when I decide to interview an expert instead of doing the work myself.

-So when Bitch Nation clamored for information on becoming “solopreneurs” (Katelyn’s word, but I’m stealing it), I knew she was the hero we needed and deserved; someone to cut through the bullshit and give us some step-by-step guidance.
+So when Bitch Nation clamored for information on becoming “solopreneurs” (Katelyn’s word, but I’m stealing it), I knew she was the hero we needed and deserved; a millennial entrepreneur to cut through the bullshit and give us some step-by-step guidance.

 Working from home can be a pretty sweet gig if you can get it, but it comes with unique challenges.
 Setting up a routine, taking strategically scheduled breaks, and removing distractions will help keep you on task and motivated.